 - Place your oil of choice and chopped oregano leaves in the jar.

 - Put the jar in the hot water and let it sit for about five to 10 minutes.
 This heats up the oil and helps the oregano release its natural oils.

 - Remove the jar from the water bath and place beside a sunny window for one to two weeks.
 Shake the jar every few days.

 - Once the two weeks is up, strain the oil from the leaves and place into a sanitized jar.
 Store the oil in a dark, cool place.

 To preserve the oil, add a few more drops of grapefruit seed oil.

 The compounds in oregano oil work together to provide the antimicrobial effects this oil is so well-known for.
 Carvacrol is its most important component, and is responsible for many of its health benefits.
 Carvacrol has powerful antimicrobial properties, and has been shown to help break through the outer cell membranes that help protect bacteria from your immune system.22

-Oregano oil is meant for short-term use only and, if using orally, should be taken in small doses of four to six drops for only seven to 10 days.23
+Oregano oil is meant for short-term use only and, if using orally, it should be taken in small doses of four to six drops for only seven to 10 days.23

 Is Oregano Oil Safe?